-Former Deputy District attorney files whistleblower lawsuit
+Former deputy district attorney files whistleblower lawsuit

 Flores did not respond to a message seeking comment.
 Clayton said he couldn't comment on pending litigation and referred questions to an attorney, who also declined to comment.

-According to her complaint, Murray was hired in the Fourth Judicial District Attorney's Office in July 2019.
-During an arraignment the next month, Baca, who was presiding over the case, posed questions which gave her reason to believe he was not impartial when it came to defendant Daniel Yara, who faced three felony counts.
+According to her complaint, Murray was hired in the 4th Judicial District Attorney's Office in July 2019.
+During an arraignment the next month, Baca, who was presiding over the case, posed questions that gave her reason to believe he was not impartial when it came to defendant Daniel Yara, who faced three felony counts.

 When she raised the issue with Clayton — then the chief deputy in the District Attorney's Office — he informed her "it is the policy of this office never to recuse Judge Baca," the lawsuit says.